-On the Rocks has no release date yet, and it is not yet known whether the film will see a theatrical release or only appear on Apple’s streaming video service.
-Production was scheduled to begin in February 2019, so it may not be quite ready in time for the Apple TV+ launch in the fall.
+When yo can watch: On the Rocks has no release date yet, and it is not yet known whether the film will see a theatrical release or only appear on Apple’s streaming video service.

 My Glory Was I Had Such Friends

-A report from Variety says that Apple has made a direct-to-series order of My Glory Was I Had Such Friends.
-The limited series, based on the Amy Silverstein memoir about a woman awaiting heart surgery and the women who supported her, will star Garner and be executive produced by Abrams through his Bad Robot production company.
+What it’s about: A report from Variety says that Apple has made a direct-to-series order of My Glory Was I Had Such Friends.
+The limited series, based on the Amy Silverstein memoir about a woman awaiting heart surgery and the women who supported her, will star Jennifer Garner and be executive produced by J.J.
+Abrams through his Bad Robot production company.

-William Landay’s best-selling legal thriller Defending Jacob is coming to the small screen.
-Apple has placed a direct-to-series order for the show, which is said to be a limited series (meaning it probably won’t extend beyond a single set of 4-10 episodes).
+What it’s about: William Landay’s best-selling legal thriller Defending Jacob is coming to the small screen.
+Apple has placed a direct-to-series order for the show, which is said to be a limited series (meaning it probably won’t extend beyond a single set of 4 to 10 episodes).

 We don’t know the format the show will take, but The New York Times specifically calls it a “series.”
 Based on the source material, it seems like a single-season limited series makes the most sense.

-The best-selling novel “Pachinko” follows four generations of a Korean immigrant family, following the line from Korea to Japan and finally America.
+What it’s about: The best-selling novel Pachinko follows four generations of a Korean immigrant family, following the line from Korea to Japan and finally America.
 The New York Times named it one of the 10 best books of 2017.

-Terry Gilliam’s time-traveling adventure comedy Time Bandits may make its way to the small screen in a two TV series.
+What it’s about: Terry Gilliam’s time-traveling adventure comedy Time Bandits may make its way to the small screen in a TV series.
 Deadline reports that Apple is buying up the rights to make a TV show of the cult classic film.
-The Deadline sources say that it will be co-produced by Anonymous Content, Paramount Television and Media Rights Capital.
-Terry Gilliam will have an executive producer role, but will not write for the show.

 The film, about a young boy who gets caught up with a troupe of thieves as they hop across history to steal treasure, ever on the run from the “supreme being” from whom they’ve stolen their time map, is good fodder for a TV show.
 But the film has a dedicated cult following who will place high demands on maintaining the film’s heart and quirky sense of British humor.

-A report in Variety says that the series will be directed by Taika Waititi, whose quirky film What We Do in the Shadows earned him a cult following, and who earned huge international acclaim for his direction of Thor: Rangrarok.
+Important names: Terry Gilliam will have an executive producer role, but will not write for the show.
+A report in Variety says that the series will be directed by Taika Waititi, whose quirky film What We Do in the Shadows earned him a cult following, and who earned huge international acclaim for his direction of Thor: Rangrarok and Jojo Rabbit.

-On the French premium cable channel Canal+ you’ll find a new series named Calls.
-It’s ten-episode arc for the first season consists of ten ten-minute episodes.
+What it’s about: On the French premium cable channel Canal+ you’ll find a new series named Calls.
+It’s ten-episode arc for the first season consists of ten-minute episodes.
 Each consists of a playback of an audio recording—an airplane black box, a voicemail, a 911 call—that depict some sort of tragedy.
 They all tie to together to tell the story of some sort of impending apocalypse.

 It’s a neat idea, if a somewhat odd format.
 According to Variety, Apple has now bought the rights to make an English-language version, along with the rights to the first season of the French version.
 You can see a trailer for the French version below.